dresende/navajo/README.md

 The purpose of this project is to create a small and simple web server with some of the most common features of the Apache2 server.
 For now it's not really usable.

+## Features

+- Apache2 log format (most common I think)
+- Ability to use logrotate (kill -USR1 will force logs to be reopened)

 ## Features Planned

-- Apache2 log format
-- Ability to use logrotate
 - Ability to have specific configuration for specific folders
 - Virtual hosting
 - Run javascript on the server